 - State the alternative arrangements you would like to make.

-Tip #23 The Introductory sentence in your formal letter is kind in tone.
+Tip #23 The Introductory sentence in your changing arrangements letter should be kind in tone.
 You are asking them to change something for you, so you need to be nice.
 In this example, you thank your teacher for the assistance and patience shown during the course.

 Tip #24 The main language function used in this opening sentence is…